House Title: What It Is And Common Ways To Hold It

-When you buy a home, you become the title holder over that home.
+When you buy a home, you become its title holder.
 Holding a house title is what gives you ownership rights over your property, and there are several ways an individual or a group of individuals can do it.
-However, despite it being an extremely important concept in the real estate world, title is something that’s often misunderstood by homeowners and prospective buyers.
+Despite it being an extremely important concept in the real estate world, title is something that’s often misunderstood by homeowners and prospective buyers.

-In this article, we’ll discuss what a house title is, how it differs from a property deed, some of the most common ways to hold a house title and how you can protect your rights as a title holder.
+In this article, we’ll discuss what a house title is and how it differs from a property deed, plus some of the most common ways to hold a house title, and how you can protect your rights as a title holder.

 What Is A House Title?

 A house title, also referred to as a property title, is a concept that denotes ownership rights over a given real estate property.
 The holder of a house title has the right to use and make changes to their property.
 Depending on how they hold title, they may transfer their share of the title to a different owner on their own or through an agreement with their property co-owner.

-When you become the new title holder of a property and you aren’t the first person to have held title there, it can be wise to familiarize yourself with something called the chain of title, which is the complete ownership history of the property.
+When you become the new title holder of a property and you aren’t the first person to have held title there, it can be wise to familiarize yourself with something called the chain of title.
+This is the complete ownership history of the property.
 If there are any liens or encroachments still in place on the property that could infringe on your ownership rights, it will be indicated in records surrounding the chain of title.

 A title company may conduct a title search on your behalf during the home buying process in order to make sure contractual errors aren’t made by the seller, but a buyer or property owner could also look into the chain of title themselves through their county recorder’s office.

 House Title Vs. Deed

 House title and property deeds are two different real estate concepts involving ownership rights.
 Although they can sometimes be confused with one another or mistakenly used interchangeably, there are important distinctions to be made between the two.